UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 your requirements, this possibility may bother you; if so, write more comprehensive test cases until it doesn't bother you.)

+.. note:: Comprehensive test coverage is a bit of a fantasy.
+YOu can make sure that every line of code you write is run at least once during the testing.
+But you can't make sure that every function is called with *every* possible type and value!
+So what we can do is anticipate what we think might break our code, and test for that.
+Some things *will* slip through the cracks -- but here's a hint: when a bug is discovered, the first thing you should do is write a test that exercises that bug -- a test that will fail due to the bug.
+Then fix it.
+Since all your other test still pass (they do, don't they?) -- you know the fix hasn't broken anything else.
+ANd since you have a test for it -- you know you won't accidentally reintroduce that bug.

 More Bad Input
 --------------